dopefishh/praatalign/README.md

 When the form is accepted the TextGrid editor will be opened and a pause window is spawned.
 When you select an annotation and press continue it will align the annotation using the specified options.

+#### non interactive forced alignment
+This function is also very straight forword, to start the script do:
+- Read TextGrid from file
+- Read LongSound from file
+- Select both
+- Press the button that says: *Start non interactive force alignment*

+Now there will also be a form with some parameter specification, all the parameter options can be found in the interactive alignment section except the following changes:
+* **tiername**,

+	Name for the tier to align, this must contain the annotations matching the selected LongSound.
+* **newtier**, default: align

+	Name for the tier to put the aligned annotations in, if the tier exists it gets cleared out first.

+When the form is accepted the praat program freezes and in the background the alignment has started.
+This takes a while depending on the amount of pronunciation variants and the amount of annotations.
+When it's finished it shows a prompt.
+Note: you still have to save the TextGrid.

 #### dictionary file
 A dictionary file consists of several non emptylines character(\\n), lines